-The Rittenhouse Award was established in 1990 as a way to thank and honor those who have made a real contribution to the western community of the book.
-The award is given annually in memory of Jack D. Rittenhouse, the West’s consummate bookman.
+The Rittenhouse Award was established in 1990 as a way to thank and honor those who have made an important contribution to the community of the book in the west.
+The award is given annually in memory of Jack D. Rittenhouse, the West’s legendary bookman.

 “I’ve been fortunate enough to have some personal interactions with Malcolm, and he has been an absolute inspiration,” said Colleen Dunn Bates, PubWest board president and publisher at Prospect Park Books.
 “His love of books, his dedication to language and its preservation, and his reverence for the natural world and our mutually beloved state of California have made him a hero to me and every other Western publisher.
 I can think of no one more deserving of this honor.”

 Malcolm Margolin will accept the Rittenhouse Award during the PubWest 2020 conference, scheduled for February 20–22 at the Hilton Portland Downtown, in Portland, Oregon.